pytorch/serve/docs/metrics.md

 **Prometheus Mode**

-In `prometheus` mode, all metrics are made available in prometheus format via the [metrics API endpoint](metrics_api.md).
+In `prometheus` mode, metrics defined in the metrics configuration file are made available in prometheus format via the [metrics API endpoint](metrics_api.md).

 ## Getting Started with TorchServe Metrics